-The first set of predictions relate to the effort exerted by appointed village heads relative to elected village heads across districts.
-In districts in which the election is expected to be lopsided appointed village heads unambiguously exert greater effort than elected village heads to support the likely winner relative to elected village heads.
-Notice that this prediction is independent of which party is more likely to win the election: In those districts that are the strongholds of the dictator's party we expect appointed village heads to continue to support the dictator's party.
-However, we expect to observe a reversal effect in districts that are the strongholds of the reformist party: In those districts appointed village heads will instead exert effort to support the reformist party.
+The first set of predictions relates to the effort exerted by appointed village heads relative to elected village heads across districts.
+In districts in which the election is expected to be lopsided, appointed village heads unambiguously exert greater effort than elected village heads to support the likely winner of the election for mayor.
+Notice that this prediction is independent of which party is more likely to win the election: in those districts that are the strongholds of the dictator's party we expect appointed village heads to continue to support the dictator's party.
+However, we expect to observe a reversal effect in districts that are the strongholds of the reformist party: in those districts appointed village heads will instead exert effort to support the reformist party.

-In districts where the election for mayor is expected to be close, the model predicts that each appointed village head exerts effort to support their his preferred party.
+In districts where the election for mayor is expected to be close, the model predicts that each appointed village head exerts effort to support their preferred party.
 Hence, whether the average effort of appointed village heads supports the dictator's party or the reformist party depends on the proportion of types.
 Since the incumbent appointed village heads were designated during the nondemocratic period, it is likely that the average effort supports the dictator's party.
-Furthermore, to the extent that the proportion of village heads that are dictator's party sympathizers, δ , is positively correlated with the proportion of citizens who have a natural preference towards the dictator's party, π , we expect average effort of appointed village heads to increase with π .
+Furthermore, to the extent that the proportion of village heads that are dictator's party sympathizers, δ , is positively correlated with the proportion of citizens who have a preference toward the dictator's party, π , we expect average effort of appointed village heads to increase with π .

 The second set of empirical predictions relates to the turnover of appointed village heads after the new district mayor takes office.
-The model predicts high turnover of appointed village heads in districts where a separating equilibrium emerges: Types are truthfully revealed along the equilibrium path and the new mayor can identify and dismiss her nonsupporters.
-In contrast, in districts were a pooling equilibrium emerges we expect to observe low turnover, since there was no truthful revelation of types.17
+The model predicts high turnover of appointed village heads in districts where a separating equilibrium emerges: types are truthfully revealed along the equilibrium path and the new mayor can identify and dismiss her nonsupporters.
+In contrast, in districts where a pooling equilibrium emerges we expect to observe low turnover, since there was no truthful revelation of types.17

-In section 6 of this paper, I test these empirical predictions with data from the Indonesia's first democratic election post-Soeharto and the subsequent turnover of appointed village heads.
+In Section V of this paper, I test these empirical predictions with data from Indonesia's first democratic election post-Soeharto and the subsequent turnover of appointed village heads.

-3 Overview of the Indonesian Historical Context
+II.
+Overview of the Indonesian Historical Context

-3.1 Political Context
+A. Political Context

 The regime of General Soeharto, also known as the New Order, lasted more than 30 years, from 1966 to 1998.
-During this period, starting in 1971, elections were held every 5 years for the legislatures at the national, provincial, and district level.
+During this period, starting in 1971, elections were held every five years for the legislatures at the national, provincial, and district level.
 However, these elections were far from being expressions of popular sovereignty.
 Only moderate and highly government-controlled opposition parties were allowed to participate in these elections.
-Golkar (Functional Groups), Soeharto's electoral machinery, was always the overwhelming winner, achieving vote shares between 63% and 75 percent.
-In contrast, opposition parties PDI (Indonesia Democracy Party) and PPP (Development Unity Party) obtained vote shares ranging from 3% to 15% and 16% to 29 percent, respectively.18
+Golkar (Functional Groups), Soeharto's electoral machinery, was always the overwhelming winner, achieving vote shares between 63 percent and 75 percent.
+In contrast, opposition parties PDI (Indonesia Democracy Party) and PPP (Development Unity Party) obtained vote shares ranging from 3 percent to 15 percent and 16 percent to 29 percent, respectively.18